 I meant to do this many many months ago, but where does time go?
 Anyone else with me?
 Since having kids, life has become quite busy.
 I used to think life would be so easy and simple if I were a stay at home mom.
 So much time to do whatever I wanted to do during the day, go places, get projects done.
 YEAH RIGHT!
-Ha, funny the grass is always greener on the other side.
 All that to say, sometimes it takes a while to get anything done around here, like creating a MODERN FARMHOUSE FRONT DOOR DECOR.

 I love the simplicity of a pretty pale color, a simple DIY wreath and number decals.
 I think it makes it look so welcoming!